 In Spanish III, students will learn more complex grammar including the subjunctive mood.
 During each class they will practice speaking, reading, writing and listening.
-They majority of the class is taught in Spanish.
-They will increase their vocabulary through thematic units and enhance their understanding of culture.
-They will read articles, poems and books.
-In addition, they will learn skills important to traveling in a Spanish-speaking country.
-The geographical focus for the class is the Spanish speaking Caribbean and Central America.
+The majority of the class is taught in Spanish.
+Students will increase their vocabulary through thematic units and enhance their understanding of culture.
+They will read a novel with a focus on the Caribbean or Central America.
+By the end of the year, students are expected to reach the Intermediate Mid to Intermediate High proficiency in Spanish language according to ACTFL proficiency guidelines.